UWC2-PYTHON/ProgrammingInPython/source/modules/Iteration.rst

 ``range`` and ``for`` Loops
 ---------------------------

-The ``range`` builtin is useful for looping a known number of times:
+The ``range`` built-in is useful for looping a known number of times:

 .. code-block:: ipython